-Admissions documents submitted to SDUIS become the property of the University and cannot be returned, forwarded, copied or released to the student, other organizations or institutions, professional associates or family and friends.
+Admissions documents submitted to SDUIS become the property of the University and cannot be returned, forwarded, or released to the student, other organizations or institutions, professional associates or family and friends.
+Copies of admission documents are provided at the time of enrollment, and may be requested later upon payment of the required fee.